Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 Guyana Pinktoe

-Arboreal tarantulas that need humidity and good ventilation; formerly "banned" in Florida due to the similarity of their natural habitat to the southern part of that state's environment, but that law has been repealed.
+Arboreal tarantulas that need humidity and good ventilation; formerly "banned" in Florida due to the similarity of their natural habitat to that state's environment, but that law has been repealed.

-These were possibly the first tarantulas recorded by Western science (in the early 1600's by Clusius, well before Carl von Linne's birth).
+These were the first tarantulas recorded by western science (described by Linnaeus in 1758).

 Though most are collected in Guyana, they are a wide ranging species that lives in a broad portion of northern South America and has also been found on Trinidad.